-F. ENERGY IMPACT wo OULD THE PROJECT: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Source a) Result in potentially significant environmental impact do to wasteful, inefficient, or unnecessary construction of energy resources during project consumption or operation?
-3, 5 b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? \boxtimes 5 a-b) Less Than Significant Impact.
-The proposed project is the subdivision of a single parcel into three parcels and one remainder parcel.
-Residential development of the three non-remainder parcels is not proposed as part of this project but could occur in the future.
-This development would be subject to CALGreen Requirements (Part 11, Title 24 of the California Building Code) designed to improve energy efficiency.
-Therefore, the project would not result in potentially significant environmental impact do to wasteful, inefficient, or unnecessary construction of energy resources during project consumption or operation or conflict with or obstruct a state or local plan for renewable energy or energy efficiency.
+F. ENERGY IMPACT wo OULD THE PROJECT: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Source a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary construction of energy resources during project consumption or operation?
+3, 5 b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?
+5 a-b) Less Than Significant Impact.
+The proposed project is the subdivision of a single parcel into two parcels.
+Future residential development of the two parcels is not proposed as part of this project but could occur in the future.
+Any future residential development would be subject to CALGreen Requirements (Part 11, Title 24 of the California Building Code) designed to improve energy efficiency.
+The project would not result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources during project construction or operation or conflict with or obstruct a state or local plan for renewable energy or energy efficiency.